 The ACR endorses the following core values in support of our vision and mission:

 The ACR’s strategic plan charts the course for the future direction of the College.

-The primary purpose of this Code of Ethics is to support the ACR’s mission, which is to Advance Rheumatology!
-The ACR can succeed in this mission only if it maintains its reputation in the scientific and medical communities and with the general public as a credible, objective and unbiased force whose statements, activities and relationships are beyond reproach.
+The primary purpose of this Code of Ethics is to support the ACR’s mission, which is to empower rheumatology professionals to excel in their specialty.
+The ACR can succeed in this mission only if it maintains its reputation in the scientific and medical communities and with the general public as a credible, objective, and unbiased force whose statements, activities, and relationships are beyond reproach.

-The governance of the Association of Rheumatology Health Professionals, a division of the American College of Rheumatology, is structured in the Rules of Procedure.
+The governance of the association of rheumatology professionals, a division of the American College of Rheumatology, is structured in the Rules of Procedure.

 Established as a 501(c)3 nonprofit organization, the Rheumatology Research Foundation's mission is to advance research and training to improve the health of people with rheumatic diseases.
 The ACR’s foundation is the largest private funding source of rheumatology research and training programs in the United States and is proud to have received numerous four-star ratings from Charity Navigator, America's largest evaluator of charities.